1987 Campeonato Brasileiro Série A: Copa União/Green Module (Taça João Havelange)

-According to the Jornal do Brazil of 04/09/1987, the Federation proposed the way that the league would have 4 different champions.
+According to the Jornal do Brazil of 4 September 1987, the Federation proposed the way that the league would have 4 different champions.
 The CBF accepted, however, there was still some adjustments in the table and in the regulation, and there is a "political detail" on the square that would define the clubs in the Libertadores, would not be the "champion and vice champion".
 On the eve of the opening match, the clubs of module yellow still claimed that the intersection between modules for defining the representatives of Brazil in the Libertadores was maintained, according to the Jornal do Brazil, and requirements concerning the financial part of the event, and promised to go to court if they were not met.
-According to the newspaper O Estado de S. Paulo the day 09.04.1987, the agreement between CBF and clubs was "officially 64 teams divided into 4 groups of 16, and were unofficially divided into 4 divisions.
-1st division in which CBF insist on calling "green Module" and will be the 13 teams that comprise the "Group of 13".
-According to the newspaper O Estado de S. Paulo of 05/09/1987, the TV contract of the 13 Club to say that games Module Green (16 clubs) Copa Brazil would be transmitted on TV.
+According to the newspaper O Estado de S. Paulo 4 September 1987, the agreement between CBF and clubs was that there would officially be 64 teams divided into 4 groups of 16, and then unofficially divided into 4 divisions.
+The 1st division, in which CBF insist on calling "green Module", will be the 13 teams that comprise the "Group of 13".
+The following day, the TV contract of the 13 Clubs was announced, saying that Module Green (16 clubs) matched would be transmitted on TV.
 However, there was a CND resolution that established a maximum quota of 20 clubs per division and prevent a league with 32 clubs in First Division.
 But at the beginning of the contest, with the resolutions 16,17, and 18 CND came into force as of the resolutions re-established, which became mandatory in the presence of the 28 official championship clubs in 1986.

-VI Copa Brasil/Yellow Module (Taça Roberto Gomes Pedrosa)
+Copa Brasil/Yellow Module (Taça Roberto Gomes Pedrosa)

 Also called Taça Roberto Gomes Pedrosa, it counted with the participation of the best-placed teams of the 1986 Championship that hadn't been invited into the Copa União, except for Ponte Preta.
-However, América refused to participate in the Yellow Module; all its matches were counted as 0-1 defeats.
-Ultimately, América was invited to the 1988 First Level, along with the seven best-placed teams of the Yellow Module.
+However, América refused to participate in the Yellow Module; all its matches were counted as 0–1 defeats.
+Ultimately, America FC of Rio was invited to the 1988 First Level, along with the seven best-placed teams of the Yellow Module.
+Clubs in Group A play clubs in Group B.